davepinch/pinchy.cc/collections/_wikipedia/The_Butterfly_Dream.md

 tags:
   - Wikipedia
 ---
-The most famous of all Zhuangzi stories is "Zhuang Zhou Dreams of Being a Butterfly".
-The well-known image of Zhuangzi wondering if he was a man who dreamed of being a butterfly or a butterfly dreaming of being a man is so striking that whole dramas have been written on its theme.
+The most famous of all Zhuangzi stories—"Zhuang Zhou Dreams of Being a Butterfly"—appears at the end of the second chapter, "On the Equality of Things".